ISI-apex/hpsc-bsp/README.md

 Build scripts download from the git repositories located at: https://github.com/orgs/ISI-apex/teams/hpsc/repositories

-Release builds are created by default, as specified by the `GIT_RELEASE_TAG` value in `build-common.sh`.
-To build a development release instead (using the latest `HEAD` of the `hpsc` branches, set the environment variable `HPSC_BUILD_DEVELOPMENT=1`.

 Yocto Build
 -----------

 Before starting the Yocto build, ensure that your system has python3 installed, which is needed to run bitbake.

-To simply fetch sources:
+To perform a release build for `hpsc-2.0`:

-	./build-hpsc-yocto.sh fetchall
+	./build-hpsc-yocto.sh -b hpsc-2.0

-To run a development build, then create the SDK:
+To run a development build, specify `-b HEAD` instead.
+For example to build sources, then create the SDK:

-	HPSC_BUILD_DEVELOPMENT=1 ./build-hpsc-yocto.sh
+	./build-hpsc-yocto.sh -b HEAD
-	HPSC_BUILD_DEVELOPMENT=1 ./build-hpsc-yocto.sh populate_sdk
+	./build-hpsc-yocto.sh -b HEAD -a populate_sdk

 The generated files needed to run QEMU are located in: `poky/build/tmp/deploy/images/hpsc-chiplet`.
 Specifically: